 As of December 31, 2016, we had approximately \$52.5 million in net deferred tax assets after valuation allowance.
 These deferred tax assets can be used to offset taxable income in future periods and reduce income taxes payable in those future periods.
 Each quarter, we determine the probability of the realization of deferred tax assets, using significant judgments and estimates with respect to, among other things, historical operating results, expectations of future earnings and tax planning strategies.
 In the event that there is insufficient positive evidence to support the valuation of these assets, we may be required to further adjust the valuation allowance to reduce our deferred tax assets.
 Such a reduction could result in a material non-cash charge in the period in which the valuation allowance is adjusted and could have a material adverse effect on our results of operations.
-Moreover, deferred tax assets.
+Moreover, deferred tax assets are determined based on current tax rates, and the possibility of U.S. tax reform could impact the value of our deferred tax assets.
 While such reform may result in future beneficial rates, it would also require a revaluation of our deferred tax assets, and could have a material adverse effect on our results of operations for the period in which such rate reduction is enacted.